swiftlang/swift-evolution/proposals/NNNN-back-deploy-attribute.md

 While `@_alwaysEmitIntoClient` can be used to back deploy APIs, there are some drawbacks to using it.
 Since a copy of the function is always emitted, there is code size overhead for every client even if the client's deployment target is new enough that the library API would always be available at runtime.
 Additionally, if the implementation of the API were to change in order to improve performance, fix a bug, or close a security hole then the client would need to be recompiled against a new SDK before users benefit from those changes.
 An attribute designed specifically to support back deployment should avoid these drawbacks by ensuring that:

-1. The API implemention from the original library is preferred at runtime when it is available.
+1. The API implementation from the original library is preferred at runtime when it is available.
 2. Fallback copies of the API implementation are absent from clients binaries when they would never be used.

 Swift-evolution thread: [Pitch](https://forums.swift.org/t/pitch-function-back-deployment/55769)